Two pansTwo pans

 Stir-frying is a great way to cook vegetables quickly while retaining their nutrients and flavor.
 You can use a variety of vegetables, such as broccoli, bell peppers, carrots, and onions, to create a colorful and healthy dish.

-See also How to restore a classic citrus juicer for cooking?
+See also How to clean and maintain a cast iron skillet for cooking?

 One important tip for stir-frying is to not overcrowd the wok or skillet.
 If you add too many vegetables at once, they will release water and steam instead of getting crispy and caramelized.
 It’s better to cook in batches if you have a lot of vegetables to stir-fry.